hslmith/vpc-ta-lab-202208/README.md

 ><br>
 >
 # Create Windows Client in transit VPC
-1. You should be at you list of subnets in the region, click the subnet you just created in zone 1
+1. You should be at you list of subnets in the region, click the subnet you just created in zone 3 (sn-client-ta-demo)
 2. While in the subnet window, click the ‘Attached Resources’ tab across top
 4. Choose the blue ‘Create +’ button in the top right of the ‘Attached Instances’ section